Book Review of “The Betrayers” by David Bezmozgis.

 As you can probably tell, I truly enjoyed this book, but to be completely honest, I did find something that didn’t sit completely right with me.
 This had to do with the pullout operation, which seemed to be happening far too fast, especially if you look at how long it took Israel to leave Gaza under Ariel Sharon.
 It could be that Bezmozgis is suggesting a longer timeline than what we seem to witness in this story, but it just wasn’t evident enough for me.
 Other than that, I can only praise this novel and highly recommend it with a full five stars out of five.

-“The Betrayers” by David Bezmozgis, published by Little, Brown and Company, released September 23, 2014 is available from Amazon, Barnes & Noble, Kobo Books (for other eReader formats), the website eBooks.com, iTunes (iBook or audiobook), The Book Depository (free worldwide delivery), new or used from Alibris, Better World Books or from an IndieBound store near you.
+“The Betrayers” by David Bezmozgis, published by Little, Brown and Company, released September 23, 2014 is available (via these affiliate links) from Amazon, Barnes & Noble, Kobo Books (for other eReader formats), the website eBooks.com, iTunes (iBook or audiobook), The Book Depository (free worldwide delivery), new or used from Alibris, Better World Books or from an IndieBound store near you.
 I would like to thank the publishers for sending me a copy of this novel for review via NetGalley.
 This review also appears on my Times of Israel blog.